waadou/spring-docker-mongo/README.md

 Please, be aware to shut down you MonDb instances installed on your physical machine!!!!

 ## Build from source
 To build this simple project, at least your need to have JDK 1.8 installed on your machine.
-The version of Spring Boot is *2.7.7* and Log4j2 is the configured logging framework.
+The version of Spring Boot is **2.7.7** and **Log4j2** is the configured logging framework.

 You don't need to add a dependency for the MongoDB Java Driver, it is already included by **spring-boot-starter-data-mongodb** dependency.

-If using an IDE like Eclipse, Netbeans, Intellij or Spring Tool Suite, just clean and build your project.
-You can also use *Maven* in command line to build your project.
+If using an IDE like **Eclipse, Netbeans, Intellij** or **Spring Tool Suite**, just clean and build your project.
+You can also use **Maven** in command line to build your project.

 Enjoy !!!!